 Let’s say we need to redact the face of the walking man in this picture.
 We simply click on the Hide tool, we draw a circle around the face, and we’re done for this frame.

 But, of course, we need to hide him for the whole video.
-Se we click on the Track button, we adjust the green rectangle so that it contains the face, and we hold the button and watch Amped Replay update the redaction automatically.
+Se we click on the Track button and we adjust the green rectangle so that it contains the face.
+Then, we hold the button and watch Amped Replay update the redaction automatically.

 As you’ve seen, from time to time we may need to help the tracking by repositioning the green rectangle, but the time saving is still huge!
 Also, for the frames where the subject exits the video, tracking may fail because the subject is no longer entirely visible.
 Therefore, we normally recommend checking the annotation manually to ensure the face does not become visible just at the end.